Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses

-Algorithm~\ref{Alg_DA_full} implements a data-augmentation MCMC scheme that generates posterior samples of all model parameters as well as posterior draws of the imputed missing values.
-Algorithm~\ref{Alg_Interpolation} implements the Monte Carlo approximation of the posterior predictive distribution of the interpolated response matrices.
-The resulting MCMC draws (which are very large text files and therefore not distributed) can be fully reproduced using the provided scripts.
-The diagnostic and summarization steps used in the paper were carried out in \textsf{R} \citep{RProject}, but these steps do not alter the posterior output and can be replicated directly from the reproduced samples.
+Due to their size, the full MCMC output files are not distributed, but can be fully reproduced using the provided scripts.
+Post-processing and diagnostic analyses were carried out in \textsf{R} \citep{RProject} and can be replicated directly from the reproduced samples.

+To provide practical guidance on storage requirements, we report representative file sizes for each study.
+In Simulation~1 (Section~\ref{subsec:Sim1}), storing the full posterior output requires approximately 2.05~GB for $N=10$ and 3.75~GB for $N=20$.
+In Simulation~2 (Section~\ref{subsec:Sim2}), file size scales primarily with the number of time points $T$: for $T=100$, each scenario (combining a model and a missing-data proportion) occupies approximately 517~MB, whereas for $T=500$ this increases to approximately 2.48~GB per scenario.
+In the real-data application, the output for each model occupies approximately 2.07~GB.
+These values correspond to storing full posterior samples of all model parameters and latent quantities.

 \begin{appendices}